Greendale Acres is a farm and tourist attraction in the Fraser Valley. It’s home to the Sweet Spring Flower Festival and Chilliwack Corn Maze.

 Golden Hour Flower Workshop

 New in 2024 was this workshop which treated participants to an evening of making flower arrangements.
-Tickets cost $25 and came with scissors and a variety of flowers to work with.
-Visitors were encouraged to bring their own vases to take their creations home with them.
+These workshops are back in 2025.
+Tickets cost $45 and come with scissors, demonstrations and a variety of flowers to work with.
+Visitors are encouraged to bring their own vases to take their creations home with them.

 Pumpkin Patch